fortrabbit/help/docs/403-errors.md

 ---

 template:      article
-reviewed:      2020-10-20
+reviewed:      2020-10-29
 title:         Troubleshoot 403 errors
 naviTitle:     403 errors
-excerpt:       What you may want to know about our 403 errors.
+excerpt:       Some tips on troubleshooting 403 errors.
-lead:          'The 403 HTTP status code is "Forbidden".
+lead:          'The 403 HTTP status code means "Forbidden".
 This means that access is denied, or in other words: the resource is not allowed for some reason.
-This article aims to help developers troubleshooting such errors.'
+This article aims to help developers troubleshooting 403 errors.'
 group:         troubleshooting
 stack:         all
 dontList:      false